No College Degree? These Regions Offer the Best Job Prospects

 Parts of the South and Northwest are experiencing significant in-migration, which may artificially lower their employment-to-population ratios.
 Wages, too, vary across regions, and many of the job openings in some places are largely low-wage positions.

 One might similarly assess labor markets by comparing employment-to-population ratios for workers not attending college with their more educated peers within the same areas.
 Places where the discrepancy is small, though, mostly reflect demographics and a heavy concentration of industries typically employing low-education workers.
 Many are retirement destinations or are supported by large tourism industries.

-The following table shows where differences in employment-to-population ratios for the two education groups is smallest among metro areas with at least 100,000 prime-age workers:
+The following table shows the smallest differences in employment-to-population ratios for the two education groups among metro areas with at least 100,000 prime-age workers:

 |Metro Area||H.S.
 Grad or Less||All Other Workers||Difference|

 |Naples-Immokalee-Marco Island, FL||70.5%||73.8%||3.3%|

 |Santa Maria-Santa Barbara, CA||69.4%||77.3%||7.9%|

 |Cape Coral-Fort Myers, FL||62.5%||71.0%||8.5%|

 |Santa Cruz-Watsonville, CA||67.8%||76.4%||8.6%|

 |Oxnard-Thousand Oaks-Ventura, CA||68.8%||77.9%||9.2%|